thomaspinckney3/cs4501/Project3.md

    - HTML front end
    - Experience service APIs
-   - Low level / Model APIs
+   - Entity / Model APIs (started in Project 2)
-   - Database
+   - Database (started in Project 2)

 Each layer will run in it's own container and communicate via the network with the other layers.